How Maple tree Inspired Single-wing Micro Air Vehicles

 The asymmetric single-winged seed (samara) autorotates as it falls, generating lift that reduces descent rate by 50% and disperses seeds up to 200m — using passive aerodynamics with zero moving parts

-In the language of biomimicry, this falls under the Move › Move through air category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Move through air category.

 The Design Principle